Anerkiki/pokemon-island-resort/README.md

 I am looking to create this website to showcase a fictional tropical island resort designed for Pokémon and their trainers.

-The goal is to create a visually engaging and appealing platform that captures the essence of a tropical getaway for Pokemon and Pokémon enthusiasts, which allows customers to get a feel for the resort, viewing the various activities the island has to offer, seeing and learning about the trainers, and booking suites/enrolling their Pokémon in classes.
+The goal is to create a visually engaging and appealing platform that captures the essence of a tropical getaway for Pokémon and Pokémon enthusiasts, which allows customers to get a feel for the resort, viewing the various activities the island has to offer, seeing and learning about the trainers, and booking suites/enrolling their Pokémon in classes.

 View live website [here](https://anerkiki.github.io/pokemon-island-resort/) (Hosted on GitHub pages)